burunkus/metube/README.md

 Database Management Systems Project - Spring 2019.
 MeTube is a modified version of the popular youtube.com, MeTube allows for more multimedia options like audio, gifs and images.

+#To get started
+- This program requires MySQL
+- create the tables located at metube/sql_queries
+- configure your database at metube/
+- open localhost in your browser navigate to index.php

 # When sigined in users can:
 - Set media view access when they upload files and after they have uploaded
 - Block any user in the meTube system from viewing their file